tensor4all/TensorCrossInterpolation.jl/docs/src/index.md

 ```

 ## Batch Evalaution
-By default, in TCI2, the function is designed to interpolate for a single index at a time.
+By default, in TCI2, the function to be interpolated is evaluated for a single index at a time.
 However, there may be a need to parallelize the code by evaluating the function across multiple index sets concurrently using several CPU cores.
 This type of custom optimization can be achieved through batch evaluation.

-To utilize this feature, your function must inherit from  `TCI.BatchEvaluator{T}` and supports two additional types of function calles for evaluating $\mathrm{T}$ (one local index) and $\Pi$ tensors (two local indices):
+To utilize this feature, your function must inherit from  `TCI.BatchEvaluator{T}` and supports two additional types of function calls for evaluating $\mathrm{T}$ (one local index) and $\Pi$ tensors (two local indices):

 ```julia
 import TensorCrossInterpolation as TCI